BasicWolf/archived-concrete-settings/docs/src/index.rst

 .. contents:: :depth: 1

-**Concrete Settings** is a small Python library which facilitates configuration management in big and small applications.
+**Concrete Settings** is a Python library which facilitates configuration management in big and small programs.

+The project was born out of necessity to manage a huge decade-old Django-based SaaS solution with more than two hundred different application settings scattered around ``settings.py``.
+*What does this setting do?*
+*What type is it?*
+*Why does it have such a weird format?*
+*Is this the final value, or it changes somewhere on the way?*
+Sometimes developers spent *hours* seeking answers to these questions.

+**Concrete Settigns** tackles these problems altogether.
-The settings definition DSL aims to be simple and easy readible.
+It was designed to be developer and end-user friendly.
-Settings are:

-* Defined in classes
-* Type-annotated and validated
-* Mixable and nestable
-* Can be read from any sources: Python dict, yaml, json, environmental variables etc.
-* Documentation matters.
+The settings are defined via normal Python code with few tricks which significantly improve readability and maintainability.

-Here is a small example of Settings class with one boolean setting ``DEBUG``.
-A developer defines the settings in application code, while an end-user stores the configuration in a YAML file:
+Take a look at a small example of Settings class with one boolean setting ``DEBUG``.
+A developer defines the settings in application code, while an end-user controls the final configuration in a YAML file:

 .. testcode:: index-example
    :hide: